Armenian language: Vowels

+All varieties of Armenian employ only monophthongs.
+Eastern Armenian has six vowels, while Western Armenian has an additional two front rounded vowels.

 Consonants

 The following table lists the Eastern Armenian consonantal system.
 The occlusives and affricates have an aspirated series, commonly transcribed with a reversed apostrophe after the letter.
 Each phoneme in the table is represented by IPA, Armenian script and romanization.

 The major phonetic difference between dialects is in the reflexes of Classical Armenian voice-onset time.
 The seven dialect types have the following correspondences, illustrated with the t–d series: